Georgetown in Georgetown County, South Carolina — The American South (South Atlantic)

 Winyah Indigo Society

-Erected 1983 by Winyah Indigo Society.
+Erected 1983 by South Carolina Department of Archives and History; sponsored by Winyah Indigo Society.
 (Marker Number 22-16.)

 Topics.
 This historical marker is listed in these topic lists: Education • Fraternal or Sororal Organizations.
 A significant historical year for this entry is 1755.

 Location.
 33° 21.909′ N, 79° 16.746′ W. Marker is in Georgetown, South Carolina, in Georgetown County.
-Marker is at the intersection of Prince Street and Cannon Street, on the right when traveling east on Prince Street.
+It is at the intersection of Prince Street and Cannon Street, on the right when traveling east on Prince Street.
 Touch for map.
 Marker is in this post office area: Georgetown SC 29440, United States of America.
 Touch for directions.

 Regarding Winyah Indigo Society.
 The society was chartered by King George II in 1758.
-It’s predecessor was the Convivial Club which was organized in 1740.
+Its predecessor was the Convivial Club which was organized in 1740.
 It is one of the oldest still active social club in the country.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on May 28, 2026.
 It was originally submitted on May 7, 2008, by J. J. Prats of Powell, Ohio.
-This page has been viewed 2,418 times since then and 63 times this year.
+This page has been viewed 4,167 times since then and 310 times this year.
 Photos: 1, 2. submitted on May 7, 2008, by J. J. Prats of Powell, Ohio.